 Andover: The city of Andover (Clinton County) is the site of an EIRUSS public water system.
 The City was previously served by individual private wells.
 The project has been in operation since January 2009.
 The project was funded with a Community Development Block Grant (CDBG) from the Iowa Department of Economic Development (IDED) and a grant and loan from the USDA Rural Development.

 Droessler Subdivision/Spruce Creek Park: (Jackson County) This unincorporated area is served by individual private wells.
-Currently financing options are being reviewed to supply a public water source to these residents.
+The project will be funded using USDA and WIIN Grant funding.
+The project is proposed to be constructed Summer 2023 to Spring 2024 to supply a public water source to these residents.

 Lake Delhi: In 2008, a preliminary engineering report was completed for the unincorporated community of Lake Delhi (Delaware County) for a public wastewater system.
 Currently the community is being served by private septic systems.
 EIRUSS is seeking funding for the project, however the project status remains uncertain.